evancz/guide.elm-lang.org/architecture/effects/http.md

 ...

-Okay, so you read it now right?
+Okay, so you've read it now, right?
 Good.
 Let's get started on our random gif fetcher!

 ## Phase One - The Bare Minimum

 At this point in this guide, you should be pretty comfortable smacking down the basic skeleton of an Elm app.
-Guess at the model, fill in some messages, etc. etc.
+Take a guess at the model, fill in some messages and so on.

 ```elm
 -- MODEL